neuropsychology/neuropsychology.R/Course/Introduction.md

 In R, there are three ways of installing a package.
 For the majority of packages.
 - Click on Tools -> Install Packages...
 - Directly use the `install.packages()` function.
-For example, we can download the "devtools" package by running the followind command:
+For example, we can download the "devtools" package by running the following command:
 ```R
   install.packages("devtools")
 ```

-This package contains a function that will allow to download unregistered (often *in developpment* packages), such as the *neuropsychology* package.
+This package contains a function that will allow to download unregistered (often *in development* packages), such as the *neuropsychology* package.

 First, every time you start an R session, you need to *load* a package in order to use it:
 ```R